Vangelis Moras: Hellas Verona

 On 18 September 2015, Moras stated that he wants to finish his career with Hellas Verona " Ours is not a job like any other, in a football team we are mates, the fans and the company.
 I am at Verona for four years and for me it's like a second family.
 All helped me to deal with this difficult problem, all were close to me and I can only say thank you to the men with whom I have a relationship important and special.
 I feel part of this team and I want to close my career here.
 Toughest opponents?
 No doubt those lower down in the standings, one must not underestimate them because they might put you in more trouble than large. " said to calcionews.
-On 29 November 2015, he scored his first goal for the 2015–16 season in a 2–3 away loss against Frosinone with his header from a corner somehow squirming through Nicola Leali's hands in a goalkeeping howler.
+On 29 November 2015, he scored his first goal for the 2015–16 season in a 2–3 away loss against Frosinone with his header squirming through Nicola Leali's hands in a goalkeeping howler.

 Bari

 On 5 July 2016 F.C.
-Bari 1908 announced Moras had signed a two-year deal with the club.
+Bari 1908 announced Moras signed a two-year deal with the club.
 He played as a starter in the first Serie B games, but on 5 September 2016, after the training he went for medical examinations that revealed a muscle injury.
 On 22 October 2016, he returned to the starting XI of the squad in a home game against Trapani Calcio.

 Panetolikos

 On 30 August 2017, Moras signed a contract with Panetolikos, returning to Greece after almost 10 years in Italy.

-On 9 December 2017 Vangelis Moras reached 100 appearances in the Superleague Greece.
+On 9 December 2017 Vangelis Moras reached 100 appearances in the Super League Greece.

 Return to AEL

 On 31 January 2018, AEL officially announced the acquisition of experienced former international central midfielder on a six-months contract.
-The 37-year-old player, returned in his hometown Larissa, after 16 years and will probably close there his football career.
-Moras begun the 2017–18 season in Panetolikos but was released after six months due to mutual disagreement.
-On 30 March 2019, he scored his first goal with the club with a powerful header from Stefan Živković’s corner sealing a 2–1 home win game against rivals Asteras Tripolis in his club effort to avoid relegation.
+The 37-year-old player, returned in his hometown Larissa, after 16 years.
+Moras began the 2017–18 season in Panetolikos but was released after six months due to mutual disagreement.
+On 30 March 2019, he scored his first goal with the club with a powerful header from Stefan Živković’s corner, sealing a 2–1 home win game against rivals Asteras Tripolis.